CodeSigils/webpack4-react16-setup/README.md

 # React from scratch - React with Webpack, a step by step guide

 Note: No automated React build will be used here.
-A demo of basic (and some advanced) React concepts in a React app with a complete webpack4 setup for development with tips and some reading along the way.
+A demo of basic (and some advanced) React concepts in a React app.
+Also a webpack4 setup guide for development, with tips and some reading along the way.

 ## 1. Setting-up the environment.